 Comfort: Some people might find it easier to open up to a therapist when they’re in the privacy and comfort of their home.

-Safety: With the ongoing COVID-19 pandemic, telehealth eliminates the risk of potential exposure.
+Safety: With COVID-19 an ongoing concern, telehealth eliminates the risk of potential exposure.

 Anyone who is willing to listen, focus, and commit to bettering their mental health may benefit from online therapy.
 However, online therapy is not useful for helping to manage all conditions.